Carne Asada Quesadilla (San Diego-Style)

 Quesadilla Recipe Ingredients

-• Carne Asada Steak – Flank or Skirt Steak, Red Wine Vinegar, Vegetable Oil, Lime, Orange, Cilantro, Garlic, Salt, White pepper, Cumin, Chili Powder, Mexican Oregano and Ground Cloves.
+• Carne Asada Steak – Flank or Skirt Steak, Red Wine Vinegar, Vegetable Oil, Lime, Orange, Cilantro, Garlic, Salt, White Pepper, Cumin, Chili Powder, Mexican Oregano and Ground Cloves.

 • Flour Tortillas – Store bought or homemade flour tortillas